wp-orbit/wp-admin-settings-page/README.md

 }
 ```

-Instantiate the class in your theme or plugin to register functionality:
+Include the class in your theme or plugin, then instantiate the class
+to register the settings page into WordPress.

 ```php
 <?php